WomenPlusPlus/deploy-impact-21-kona-b/README.md

 ---

-<p align="center"> Kona Connect’s legal team, together with students and expert volunteers from around the world, are developing a tool to connect people in need to the organizations best equipped to help them.
+<p align="center"> Kona Connect’s legal team, together with students and expert volunteers from around the world, are developing a tool to connect people in need to the organisations best equipped to help them.
 This tool which is accessible 24/7 through any device, will automatically guide its users to the help they need, whilst simultaneously reducing aid agencies’ staggering workloads, freeing up time to help more individuals.
     <br>
 </p>